 Ladies and Gentlemen,

-My name is Agata Bzdyń and I am a bar-listed legal advisor at the Toruń District Bar of Legal Advisors.
+My name is Agata Bzdyń and I am a bar-listed attorney-at-law at the Toruń District Bar of Attorneys-at-law.

 In 2007 I graduated from the Faculty of Law and Administration at the Nicolaus Copernicus University in Toruń.
 I was specialising in civil law, insurance law and private international law.
-Between 2010 and 2012 I attended a legal advisors’ training at the Toruń District Bar of Legal Advisors and I passed my bar exam in March 2013.
+Between 2010 and 2012 I attended a bar training at the Toruń District Bar of Attorney's-at-law and I passed my bar exam in March 2013.
 I gained my professional experience while working for the best and biggest insurance companies, law firms and multinational consulting and audit corporations operating in Poland.

 Since my early years I was interested in subjects connected with domestic and international human rights law and public international law.
 Therefore, I also graduated from the international relations studies at the Faculty of Historic Sciences at the Nicolaus Copernicus University in Toruń.
 I was specialising in public international law.
 Because of that I also decided to take part in a competition for a position of a lawyer at the European Court of Human Rights in Strasbourg and after having been accepted I worked for the ECHR between October 2012 and September 2016.
 In June 2016 I also graduated from the Faculty of Law, Political Science and Management of the University of Strasbourg, specialising in the European system of protection of human rights.
 I am also a certified coach of the Council of Europe in HELP Programme (Human Rights Education for Legal Professionals).